Age no barrier for China's senior catwalk models

 In the past five years, catwalks globally have seen greater age diversity and models such as Jacky O'Shaughnessy, Jan de Villeneuve, and Elon Musk's mother Maye Musk, making names for themselves as fashion stars in their 60s and 70s.

-But she did not start modeling until getting her first gig two years ago after sending her photo to a Shanghai fashion house.
+But she did not start modelling until getting her first gig two years ago after sending her photo to a Shanghai fashion house.